 Not all are perfectly priced, nor are they all heavily advertised by Delta.
 That’s why we’ve put together this guide to help you decide the most cost effective way to get into the clubs for your situation.

-- Full membership. $300 – $450 or 70,000 – 100,000 SkyMiles + $50 or 10,000 miles for new members.
+- Individual Membership. $450 ($495 in 2017) or 60,000 – 70,000 SkyMiles (47,000 miles in 2017).
 The highest price is for ‘general’ SkyMiles members with no elite status.
-This gains you unlimited access to the Delta clubs when traveling with you.
-You also gain access with the same privileges at all Alaska Airlines boardrooms, as well as Air France / KLM lounges that are located in cities where Delta has flights.
-You also have access to Virgin Australia lounges for yourself and one guest.
+This gains you unlimited access to the Delta clubs.
+You also gain access to Air France / KLM lounges that are located in cities where Delta has flights and the Virgin Australia lounges.
+Guests are $29 each per Sky Club visit.

 In every SkyClub you’ll find complimentary WiFi, basic soft and alcoholic beverages, and light snacks.
 Premium wines and liquor are available for purchase in some clubs.
 Note though that at peak times clubs can be crowded and finding a seat for your family isn’t guaranteed.

 The following two tabs change content below.

 Miles dont expireas long as card is open